 AIDS stands for Acquired Immune Deficiency Syndrome.
 Acquired means getting something that you didn’t have before- so you didn’t always have it.
 Syndrome means a group of different illnesses.
 Deficiency was mentioned above, when there is a lack of something.
 So AIDS means a group of illnesses you get when your immune system hasn’t been working properly for a long time.

-Without medication, people with the HIV virus can become very ill because their immune system doesn't work properly and the HIV virus keeps multiplying and taking over the healthy cells.
-When medication is taken properly, doctors can help people with HIV stay well and lead normal lives.
-By taking medication and looking after yourself a person with HIV can stay well, live a normal life and may never get what is termed, an AIDS defining illness.
+Without medication, people with the HIV virus can become very ill.
+Their immune system doesn’t work properly and the HIV virus keeps multiplying and taking over the healthy cells.
+By taking medication and looking after yourself, a person with HIV can stay well, live a normal life and may never get what is termed an AIDS defining illness.
 People with HIV now have an equivalent life expectancy to HIV negative people.

 Passing on HIV